Rolls Hall, Monmouth: History

-The hall was constructed in 1887-8 by F. A. Powell in a Jacobean style, at a cost of £8,000.
+The hall was constructed in 1887-8 by F. A. Powell in a Jacobethan style, at a cost of £8,000.
 The materials are Old Red Sandstone and Forest ashlar.
 The Rolls family of The Hendre were substantial Monmouthshire landowners and benefactors to the town, and attended the building's opening on 24 May 1888.
 The building was designed by F.A.Powell who was the eldest son of the Mayor of Monmouth, Mr Champney Powell.
 The hall was given to celebrate the Queen's Jubilee in 1888.
 A new organ was installed in 1889 which had novel additions to its design by William Sweetland, and the following year several paintings were installed.
 In September 1890, a successful Fine Art and Industrial Exhibition was held in the building; the catalogue can be seen in the Monmouth Museum.
 Between 1897 and 1903, the Hall was used for a number of plays staged by the actor, director and impresario Ben Greet.